intentor/anlog/README.md

 ```cs
 var logs = Log.GetSink<InMemorySink>()?.GetLogs();
 ```

+### xUnit

+Allows writing of logs to the xUnit test console using *Anlog*.

+Please refer to the [project repository](https://github.com/intentor/anlog-sinks-xunit).

 #### Settings

 - *appendNewLine*: Indicates whether a new line should be appended at the end of each log.
 The default is true.